chrisjansson/GBEmu/notes.md

 LYC should be reset when written to, even though its read only..

-LCD OAM transfer is not implemented
+LCD OAM transfer is not implemented transfer is from $0000-DFFF not $8000-$DFFF as programming manual says

 Unimplemented differences between GB and CGB: